fly-apps/cron-manager/README.md

 - **`command`**: The command that will be executed from the provisioned Machine associated with the job.

+- **`enabled`**: A convenience flag that allows you to enable or disable a given schedule.
+When set to false, the schedule will not trigger any new jobs, but any existing job data will remain unaltered.

 - **`config`**: A nested object containing the jobs Machine configuration.
 See the [Machine Config Spec](https://docs.machines.dev/#tag/machines/post/apps/{app_name}/machines) for more information.